Experience the wildlife of the Falkland Islands and South Georgia. A dream come true for photographers and wildlife enthusiasts.

 A true paradise for bird and nature enthusiasts.
-The Falkland Islands are home to over 200 interesting and uncommon bird species, including five types of penguin (Gentoo, King, Macaroni, Magellanic and Rockhopper).
+The Falkland Islands (Islas Malvinas) are home to over 200 interesting and uncommon bird species, including five types of penguin (Gentoo, King, Macaroni, Magellanic and Rockhopper).
 Those birds are nesting between the most unusual species.
 Thirteen endemic plants can be found on the islands, including snake plant (Nassauvia serpens), with its long stalks and tiny leaves, and Felton’s flower (Calandrinia feltonii), a caramel-scented, magenta-blossomed annual until recently thought to be extinct in the wild.
 Vanilla daisy (Leuceria suaveolens), while not endemic, is still interesting – its flowers smell remarkably like chocolate.
 There are no remaining native land animals.

 Explore the Falkland Islands, South Georgia and the Antarctic Peninsula.
 A dream come true for wildlife enthusiasts.
 During this voyage you will be able to see up to six penguin species.

 The Falkland Islands located in the South Atlantic Ocean off South America are the perfect destination to experience the wonders of nature and wildlife.